 ProScot Rider Training and the Contract

 All motorcycle training and courses are operated by ProScot Rider Training, trading as ProScot Limited, whose registered office is Barclay Court, Carberry Road, Mitchelston Ind Est ("ProScot Rider Training" / "We").
 The "Pupil(s)" / "You" is / are the person(s) confirmed on the course confirmation letter.
-"Force majeure" is any situation beyond the control of ProScot Rider Training Ltd, which can be, but is not limited to, war, terrorist activity, natural disaster, civil strife, adverse weather or road conditions, fire, bureaucratic obstacles, changes in schedules by the Driving Standards Agency ("DSA").
+"Force majeure" is any situation beyond the control of ProScot Rider Training Ltd, which can be, but is not limited to, war, terrorist activity, natural disaster, civil strife, adverse weather or road conditions, fire, bureaucratic obstacles, changes in schedules by the Driver and Vehicle Standards Agency ("DVSA").

 ProScot Rider Training reserves the right to decline any booking at their discretion.
 The Pupils(s) are required to sign a copy of the terms and conditions and a release and waiver form.

 Variation of the terms of this contract is only valid if done so in writing and signed by both the Pupil(s) and an authorised representative of ProScot Rider Training.
 The contract and all matters arising from it are subject to Scottish law and the exclusive jurisdiction of the Scottish Courts.
 In the event that any of the provisions of this contract shall be determined by any Court to be invalid, unlawful or unenforceable to any extent then such provision shall to that extent be severed from the remaining provisions of the contract, which shall continue to be valid and enforceable.